Argentina, Only Country in Region With Contracting Economy

 The Inflation Challenge

-Several factors are driving inflation in Argentina, including: *Impact of Inflation
+Several factors are driving inflation in Argentina, including: *

 The high inflation is having a significant impact on the Argentine economy and its people.
 It is eroding the purchasing power of Argentines, making it difficult for them to afford basic necessities.
 It is also making it difficult for businesses to plan and invest, which is slowing economic growth.